AbstractUmbra/Hondana/docs/logging.rst

 ``DEBUG`` and if not specified defaults to ``WARNING``.

 More advanced setups are possible with the :mod:`logging` module.
-For example to write the logs to a file called ``discord.log`` instead of outputting them to the console the following snippet can be used
+For example to write the logs to a file called ``hondana.log`` instead of outputting them to the console the following snippet can be used

 .. code-block::